tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 ### 9. Instructor Do: Intro to VADER Sentiment (15 min)

-In this activity, students will understand how VADER sentiment works and how to interpret sentiment polarity; also students will learn how to score sentiment using the VADER module of NLTK.
+In this activity, students will understand how VADER sentiment works, and how to interpret sentiment polarity.
+Students will also learn how to score sentiment using the VADER module of NLTK.

 **Files:**

 * [vader_sentiment.ipynb](Activities/05-Ins_Vader_Sentiment/Solved/vader_sentiment.ipynb)

-Open the lesson slides, move to the Intro to VADER Sentiment section, and highlight the following:
+Open the lesson slides, move to the "Intro to VADER Sentiment" section, and highlight the following:

-* VADER (Valence Aware Dictionary and Sentiment Reasoner) is a tool used to score the sentiment of human speech as positive, neutral, or negative based on a set of rules and a [lexicon](https://dictionary.cambridge.org/dictionary/english/lexicon) (a list of words).
+* VADER (Valence Aware Dictionary and Sentiment Reasoner) is a tool used to score the sentiment of human speech as positive, neutral, or negative, based on a set of rules and a [lexicon](https://dictionary.cambridge.org/dictionary/english/lexicon) (a list of words).

 * VADER calculates the polarity of sentiment using its built-in rules and a predefined lexicon that was manually tagged as positive or negative according to semantic orientation.

-* VADER generates four scores for each analyzed text: positive (`pos`), neutral (`neu`), negative (`neg`) and `compound`.
+* VADER generates four scores for each analyzed text: positive (`pos`), neutral (`neu`), negative (`neg`), and `compound`.

 * The `pos`, `neu` and `neg` scores assess the sentiment from 0 to 1.